vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step5.md

 1. Check **Write access allowed** to enable write access for this key; this is a requirement for FluxCD
 1. Click **Add key**

-## 2. Add a container registry secret

-Using `kubectl` commands, add a secret that will be used to pull images from the repository

-`docker login registry.gitlab.com`{{execute}}

-Enter your username and password and login to the registry

-Create the secret

-`kubectl create secret generic my-nodeapp-registry-secret \
-    --from-file=.dockerconfigjson=~/.docker/config.json> \
-    --type=kubernetes.io/dockerconfigjson`{{execute}}

-## 3. Verify Flux is watching this repository
+## 2. Verify Flux is watching this repository

 In this example we are using a simple example of a webservice that returns a message on the `localhost:8181/listUsers` endpoint.